Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: dimensional quasi-integrable systems and the stable vortices

 \subsection{The regularized long-wave equation}

-The regularized long wave (RLW) equation was introduced by Peregrine~\cite{Peregrine66} to simulate the development of the undular bore in the shallow water system and many analytical and numerical studies have followed such as \cite{Benjamin72, Goda1980, Medeiros1977, BHARDWAJ20001397,KAWAHARA199279,DEHGHAN20112540,DEHGHAN2015211}.
+The RLW equation was introduced by Peregrine~\cite{Peregrine66} to simulate the development of the undular bore in the shallow water system, and many analytical and numerical studies have followed it such as \cite{Benjamin72, Goda1980, Medeiros1977, BHARDWAJ20001397,KAWAHARA199279,DEHGHAN20112540,DEHGHAN2015211}.
 The two-dimensional version of the RLW equation

 concerns the drift waves in magnetized plasma or the Rossby waves in rotating fluids, where the field $u$ describes the mean horizontal velocity of the water.
+Our aim in the present paper is to mainly clarify the effects of the third-order derivatives terms $u_{xxx}$ in the ZK equation and $u_{xxt}$ in the RLW equation.
+For simplifying the discussion, instead of \eqref{RLW}, we employ